Quest for optimal quantum resetting: protocols for a particle on a chain: Resetting Protocols

 \subsection{Initial Position Resetting (IPR) protocol $\mathcal{S}_{x_0}$}

-Assume, we initialize a system by placing a particle at the site $x_0$.
+Assume we initialize a system by placing a particle at the site $x_0$.
 The dynamics are governed by the Hamiltonian $H$ and the repeated projective measurement at site $\delta$.
-We use the resetting scheme according to which one resets the system by bringing the particle back to its initial position i.e. at site $x_0$ after each time interval, resetting time $t_r=r\tau$, repeatedly. $\tau$ is the period of the projective measurements.
-Depending on the value of resetting rate $r$, it has been observed that $P_{det}(n\to\infty) \to 1$ and it guarantees the detection.
-In the rest of the manuscript, we would refer to this as the IPR strategy $\mathcal{S}_{x_0}$.
+We use the resetting scheme according to which one resets the system by repeatedly bringing the particle back to its initial position, i.e., at site $x_0$ after each time interval, resetting time $t_r=r\tau$, {\bla where $r$ is a positive integer representing the period of resetting called resetting rate}.
+Depending on the value of resetting rate $r$, it has been observed that $P_{det}(n\to\infty) \to 1$ and it guarantees the detection\cite{yin2023restart}.
+In the rest of the manuscript, we would refer to this protocol as the IPR strategy $\mathcal{S}_{x_0}$.

-We are interested in calculating the first-hitting probability $F_n^r$ after $n$ steps, where $r$ stands for the number of times resetting has been performed in unit time (resetting rate).
-Hence, one can write, $n=rR+\Tilde{n}$, where $R$ denotes the total number of resets that happen throughout the process, and given by, $R$=integer[($\frac{n-1}{r}$)] and $\Tilde{n}=n-rR$.
-The first hitting probability $F_n^r$ can be obtained as ~\cite{yin2023restart},
+{\bla This protocol involves calculating the first-hitting probability $F_n(r)$ after $n$ steps, in the presence of sharp resetting~\cite{PhysRevLett.118.030603}, where $r$ stands for resetting rate.
+Hence, one can write, $n=rR+\Tilde{n}$, where $R$=\text{integer}[($\frac{n-1}{r}$)] denotes the total number of resets before the detection.
+The first hitting probability in presence of resetting $F_n(r)$ can be obtained as ~\cite{yin2023restart},